 So he began saying to the crowds who were going out to be baptized by him, "You brood of vipers, who warned you to flee from the wrath to come?Luke 3:7(NASB)

-Heavenly Father, the message of salvation is truly glorious, and yet challenging and very sober.
-There were many at the end of the dispensation of Israel, who turned their heart against the gospel - just as there are many today, who similarly refuse to believe the message of salvation by grace, through faith in Christ.
-We pray, that as the time for Christ’s return draws ever closer, that You would draw increasing numbers of men and women to Yourself.
+Heavenly Father, the message of salvation is truly glorious and yet challenging and very sober.
+There were many at the end of the dispensation of Israel who turned their heart against the gospel, just as there are many today who similarly refuse to believe the message of salvation, by grace through faith in Christ.
+I pray that as the time for Christ’s return draws ever closer, that You would draw increasing numbers of men and women to Yourself.
 Use me, I pray, to be a mouthpiece in my generation, just as John the Baptist proclaimed the truth in his.
-May Your name be glorified, in Jesus name we pray, AMEN.
+May Your name be glorified.
+In Jesus' name I pray, AMEN.